Dr Bee Royal Jelly

 One must understand that since the royal jelly is produced to feed the queen bee, there needs to be an absence of the queen bee for the worker bees to select a new queen and place royal jelly in the cells, which are then harvested.

-This is how the beekeepers harvest the royal jelly: (Convert the below into a graphic chart)
+This is how the beekeepers harvest the royal jelly:

 1. The beekeepers choose a colony without a queen and with numerous worker bees that would produce royal jelly.
 They may even create conditions where the worker bees think they’re without the queen.